Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Associate Chair (Graduate)

-The Graduate Chair is the first point of contact for any issues you might have.
+First point of contact for any issues you might have.

 Associate Chair (Statistics)

-First point of contact for graduate students studying statistics.
+First point of contact for graduate students studying Statistics.

-graduate@math.mcmaster.ca, x23062, HH 218
+Hanadi Attar-Elbard; x23062, HH 218

 Julie Fogarty

-fogarty@mcmaster.ca, x24580, HH 218
+fogarty@mcmaster.ca; x24580, HH 218

 Julie handles financial issues and can answer questions about your funding.